shiwani94/CAP_repo/README.md

 CAP_repo
 ========

-It is a repo for CAP.
+It is a repo for CAP showing the bare minimun.